kevinzhuwenyu/catch_eyes/README.md

 Sample GUI program that the eyes will move allow the mouse

 ### Run in terminal
-Go to the directory contain files
+Go to the directory contain files <br />
 $ make